Picovoice/serverless-picollm/README.md

 2. Download a `Phi2` based `.pllm` model from the `picoLLM` section of the [Picovoice Console](https://console.picovoice.ai/picollm).

 > [!TIP]
-> Other models will work, BUT they must be chat-enabled.
+> Other models will work as long as they are chat-enabled and fit within the AWS Lambda code size and memory limits.
 > You will also need to update the `Dialog` object in [client.py](client.py) to the appropriate class.

 3. Place the downloaded `.pllm` model in the [`models/`](models/) directory.